Kagwep/escape-city/README.md

 ## Introduction

 Escape City offers a dynamic and interactive experience where players manage and evolve their runaways.
-By solving puzzles and completing challenges, players increase the weight of their runaways, allowing them to multiply.
+By completing challenges, players increase the weight of their runaways, allowing them to multiply.
 Additionally, players can list their runaways for auction and buy runaways from others.

 [Live Link to Play Escape City](https://escape-city.vercel.app/)